Types of Degrees Environmental Engineering Majors Are Getting

 Bachelor’s Degree Starting Salary

-The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in environmental engineering was $50,750 per year.
-These stats come from the U.S. Department of Education.
+Data from the U.S. Department of Education shows that environmental engineering students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $50,750 per year.
 During this timeframe, most salaries fell between $45,600 (25th percentile) and $55,975 (75th percentile).

 Salaries According to BLS